 Nominated by Deaf Australia

-I am profoundly Deaf and use a number of sign languages such as Auslan, BSL, Lithuanian, Russian, American and International sign languages.
-I have completed three university degrees: A Bachelor degree at Vilnius Pedagogical University, Primary in Education (Lithuania), a Postgraduate Diploma at Durham University, Interpreting in Deaf Community (UK) and a Master of Science at Bristol University, Deafhood (UK).
+Ramas is profoundly Deaf and uses a number of sign languages such as Auslan, BSL, Lithuanian, Russian, American and International sign languages.
+He has completed three university degrees: A Bachelor degree at Vilnius Pedagogical University, Primary in Education (Lithuania), a Postgraduate Diploma at Durham University, Interpreting in Deaf Community (UK) and a Master of Science at Bristol University, Deafhood (UK).

-I am interested in education within the context of a school for the Deaf, and am particularly passionate about bilingual education.
-I strongly believe that bilingual education will support deaf learners to achieve their learning potential.
+He is interested in education within the context of a school for the Deaf, and is particularly passionate about bilingual education.
+Ramas strongly believes that bilingual education will support deaf learners to achieve their learning potential.

-I am also very passionate about sports - particularly Deaf basketball.
-I am the assistant coach for the Deaf Australian Men's Basketball team (the Goannas).
-And I am president of Deaf Basketball Victoria as well.
-Additionally, I am a member of Turquoise Australia and I am on Deaf Australia Board Director.
+Ramas is also very passionate about sports - particularly Deaf basketball, and is the Assistant Coach for the Deaf Australian Men's Basketball team (the Goannas).
+Ramas is President of Deaf Basketball Victoria, a member of Turquoise Australia and is on the Deaf Australia Board.

-Angus is the Inaugural Chairperson of Down Syndrome Australia and brings an extensive background in finance, working at the ANZ Bank and serving on the Australian Asset & Liability Committee, Basel III Regulatory Committee, and the Pricing & Balance Sheet Committee.
+Angus is the Inaugural Chairperson of Down Syndrome Australia and brings an extensive background in finance, working at the ANZ Bank as Head of Money Markets and serving on the Banks Australian Asset & Liability, Basel III Regulatory, and Pricing & Balance Sheet Committees.